getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

 It is not strictly mandatory to use the model object in |gf|, but it is indeed a very powerful object.
 It is used to gather all defined variables (unknowns) and data, whether these are defined in a finite element space, on integration points, or globally.
-It also gathers all PDE terms that involve the various variables and data, numbers the degrees of freedom from all unknowns and combines all assembled terms in a global tangent system, consistently.
+It also gathers all PDE terms that involve the various variables and data, numbers the degrees of freedom from all unknowns, and combines all assembled terms into a global tangent system consistently.

-The user can either add predefined PDE terms, so called model bricks, or preferably add linear/nonlinear terms using symbolic expressions written in the generic weak form language (GWFL), see :ref:`ud-gasm-high-transf`.
+For each model object, the user can add predefined PDE terms, so-called model bricks, or preferably add linear/nonlinear terms using symbolic expressions written in the generic weak form language (GWFL) (see :ref:`ud-gasm-high`).
 The added terms can involve a single variable or several variables with arbitrary couplings.
 The model object automates the assembly of the (tangent) linear system (see :ref:`ud-model-object` for more details).

-The alternative to using the model object, is to use lower level assembly procedures directly and incorporate their results into the overall (tangent) linear system manually.
+The alternative to using the model object is to use lower-level assembly procedures directly and incorporate their results into the overall (tangent) linear system manually.
+However, it is generally highly recommended to use the framework of the model object, as it allows for rapid implementation of a model.
-The model object allows a rapid implementation of a model, since all common boundary conditions, PDE terms, mutliplier enforced constrains, etc. can easily be provided in very compact form, as GWFL expressions.
+All common boundary conditions, PDE terms, multiplier- enforced constraints, etc., can be easily provided in a very compact form as GWFL expressions.
-Many common terms are predefined in so called bricks, however nowadays, these are somewhat obsolete, as the use of GWFL is as compact and at the same time more transparent.
+Many common terms are predefined in so-called bricks; however, nowadays these are somewhat obsolete, as the use of GWFL is almost as compact and at the same time more transparent.
 There are a few specific model bricks that act directly on the discretized system, such as the explicit matrix brick and the explicit rhs brick, which provide operations that cannot be expressed in GWFL.
-In general, it is highly recommended to use the framework of the model object.

-When defining a model object, there are two options to choose among: real-number and complex-number model versions.
+When defining a model object, there are two options to choose from: real-number and complex-number model versions.
-Complex-number models are reserved for special applications (some electromagnetism problems for instance) where it is advantageous to solve a complex-number linear system.
+Complex-number models are reserved for special applications (e.g., some electromagnetism problems) where it is advantageous to solve a complex-number linear system.
-They support most but not all features available in the real-number model version.
+They support most, but not all, features available in the real-number model version.

 Let us declare a real-number model with the three variables corresponding to the three unknown fields: